Neurofeedback

 In short, neurofeedback is performance training for the brain.
 A neurofeedback therapist monitors and measures brain waves and compares what the brain is doing to what you want it to do.
 During each session, the client is rewarded with a movie, music or video game when the brain is moving toward a desirable state.
 The reward stops when the brain enters a less desirable state (such as anxiety or inattention).
 The goal is to “train” the brain to reach a calm, relaxed yet attentive state.
 Over time, clients learn how to return their minds to this desired state on their own.

-Neurofeedback Therapy in Orem and Draper, Utah
+Neurofeedback Therapy in Orem, Utah

 Aspen Valley Wellness offers SW Loreta neurofeedback.